Jimmy062006/ESIClient.Dotcore/docs/CalendarApi.md

 List calendar event summaries

 Get 50 event summaries from the calendar.
 If no from_event ID is given, the resource will return the next 50 chronological event summaries from now.
-If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event.  - --  This route is cached for up to 5 seconds
+If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event  - --  This route is cached for up to 5 seconds

 ### Example
 ```csharp